SHOPPING 2792

 All smiles for the camera are these lads of St Joseph Primary School Football Team for they are the league winners for 1972 - 1973.

-At the back from the left are Adrian Walsh, John Smith, Thomas Copeland, Master Mackel, Mickey McKenna and Stephen McAllister.
+Back row: from the left are Adrian Walsh, John Smith, Thomas Copeland, Master Mackel, Mickey McKenna and Stephen McAllister.

-In front are Paul Currigan, Raymond Delargy, Alan Porter, Morris Devine, Paul Taggart, Fergus Wallace and Sean McCandell.
+Front row: are Paul Currigan, Raymond Delargy, Alan Porter, Morris Devine, Paul Taggart, Fergus Wallace and Sean McCandell.

 Now the reason Thomas Copeland's head and body are bent over is that the Master was nipping him in the back!